 A report appeared in the North British Daily Mail on Tuesday 21 October 1879 of Queen’s Park winning 3-1 away to Milton of Campsie.
 The report did not specify the date on which the match took place but it has to be assumed that it was Saturday 18 October.

 On Saturday 1 November, Queen’s Park were back in Scottish Cup action, defeating Partick FC 5-1 at Hampden Park in their third round tie.
-The goals came from an own goal, James Richmond, Tom Highet, not known and Jamie Weir.
+The goals came from an own goal, James Richmond, Tom Highet, not known and Jimmy Weir.
 Nisbet scored for Partick seconds before the end.

 There was a large attendance at the Holm Quarry Ground in Kilmarnock on Saturday 8 November 1879 to see Queen’s Park beat an Ayrshire Association select side 3-1.
-Jamie Weir scored the only goal of the first half with a splendid shot.
+Jimmy Weir scored the only goal of the first half with a splendid shot.
 The other two goals came near the end of the game – one was an own goal by the Ayrshire ‘keeper but the scorer of the other goal is not known.

 On the same day, the Second Eleven travelled to London to take on Pilgrims, one of the biggest clubs in the London area.
 It is not entirely clear if Pilgrims fielded their first or second team.
 The match was played at the Kennington Oval and Queen’s Park won 2-0 with goals from W Holm and W Peden.
 Misty weather and an admission charge of one shilling restricted the crowd to around 500.
 The match was refereed by Charles Alcock of Wanderers.

-On Monday 10 November, in what was becoming an annual event, the Second Eleven moved on to Stoke-on-Trent to meet the Stoke City first eleven.
+On Monday 10 November, in what was becoming an annual event, the Second Eleven moved on to Stoke-on-Trent to meet the Stoke first eleven.
 Excursions were run from all over the Potteries area and a crowd of over 4,000 attended the match.
 Queen’s Park won either 2-0 or 2-1, depending on which newspaper report is the more accurate.
 2-0 seems the more likely result.
 Both Queen’s goals came in the opening period.
 The first came from G Ferguson but the scorer of the second is unknown.

 On Saturday 15 November, the annual match between Queen’s Park and Notts County attracted some 6,000 spectators to Hampden Park.
 The first half of the match was played according to the Sheffield rules and the second half by the Scottish rules.
 Queen’s went two up through goals from Robert Fraser and Geordie Ker but Notts pulled one back from a scrimmage before half-time.
 In the second half, Morgan of Notts prevented three goals by handling the ball but the free kicks came to nothing.
 (There were no penalty kicks in those days.)
 Queen’s Park scored twice more to make the final score 4-1.
 The scorer of the third is unknown but James Richmond got number four.
 The teams dined in the Athole Arms Hotel after the game and the Notts’ players left on the 9.15pm train.